Common Attributes (Filters)

 - Green Channel - Sample the values held in the green channel.

-Settings for each mask can be accessed via the icon on the mask's row.
+Settings for each matte can be accessed via the icon on the matte's row.

 - Luminance - Use the luminance of the Shape where white pixels will remove the filter entirely and black pixels will have no effect.